pabloli/ASOSMA/VideoJs/README.md

 ##***Module Organization***
 ###**Development Process**
 There is no too much information about the process but from the github record we can learn that the project start with only one developer and now the project is been developed by a lot of active developers.
 The bigger part of this project is the UI part.

-VideoJS is an HTML5 Video Player with 3 core parts:

- - An embed code (Video for Everybody),
- - Javascript library (video.js)
- - Pure HTML/CSS skin (video-js.css).

-The Javascript library (video.js) section is divided in 7 principal sections:
- - Control-Bar -- All the types of controls (i.e. Audio, Progress, Volume)
- - Menu -- All the menu components (i.e Buttons, Items)
- - Popup -- The Popup component is used to build pop up controls
- - Slider -- The base functionality for sliders like the volume bar and seek bar
- - Tech -- Module for media (HTML5 Video, Flash) controllers
- - Tracks -- Setup the common parts of an audio, video, or text track
- - Utils -- Various utilities

 ####  ***Class Diagrams***
 ***Entire Project Diagram*** -- Made with WAVI